KarrLab/obj_tables/docs/migration.rst

 *Schema repo*\ s contain three types of configuration files (:numref:`table_migrations_rst_tables_schema_repo_config`):

-* Each *schema changes* file identifies a sentinel commit, and annotates the changes to the schema in the sentinel commit's domain.
+* A *schema changes* file identifies a sentinel commit, and annotates the changes to the schema in the sentinel commit's domain.
 Symmetrically, each sentinel commit must be identified by one schema changes file.
 * A *transformations* file defines a Python class that performs user-customized transformations on *Model*\ s during migration.
 * A :obj:`custom_io_classes.py` file in a *schema repo* gives migration handles to the schema's :obj:`Reader` and/or :obj:`Writer` classes so they can be used to read and/or write data files that use the schema.